 Initially, I was a bit hesitant from what I read in online forums and got the impression that as an NRI using a Power of Attorney to sell the property is illegal.
 However, that’s not the case.
 If you are following the due process and not using PoA to evade stamp duty, it is permitted.
 Some of my friends who sold properties from Australia through PoA confirmed this.

-Steps to create Power Of Attorney from Australia
+Steps to create Power Of Attorney in Australia

 Here are the broad steps I took to create Power of Attorney.

-- Prepare a draft of Power of Attorney
+- Prepare a draft of the Power of Attorney

 - Notarise the Power of Attorney